1. What is Shungite?

 Water purified with shungite is a powerful antioxidant that has exceptional anti-inflammatory capabilities.
 It works as an antihistamine and is able to help with the relief of certain pain.
 Shungite has exceptional shielding properties so can be used to protect against electromagnetic fields (EMF).
 It may either be carried or placed on or close to a computer.
 When attached to a mobile 'phone it counteracts the negative effects they have on sensitive human energy systems.

 Shungite contains almost all of the minerals in the periodic table.
 It's beneficial for the relief of stress and fatigue, boosts physical well being and has a powerful effect on the immune system.
 Stress is transformed into high levels of energy and mental clutter and confusion is eased away.

 According to Judy Hall author of The Crystal Bible, shungite rapidly absorbs negative energy so stones need to be regularly cleansed and recharged which may done by placing them in the sun or the light of the moon.

 Shungite is known to have been used as a healing crystal since the 18th century.
 Peter the Great who ruled Russia from 1682 until his death set up a spa in Karelia to make use of its water purifying properties which he is said to have experienced for himself.

-The stones in the photo at the top of our article are elite shungite from our own collection.
-The second photo is elite shungite courtesy of James St. John.
+The rough elite shungite stones in the photo at the top of our article come from our own collection.
+The shungite in the second photo is courtesy of James St. John.
 The tumbled shungite stones in the last photo are also from our collection.
 All three images are clickable and redirect to the original full size image.